 To print the text of your invitation with a printer, you will need to go back to the Resource Library.

 Open the two google docs files — one is for the insert in the invitation, and the other is for the wrapper.

-Login to your google or gmail account (or create one if you don’t have one), and make a copy or download the files.
+Login to your google or gmail account (or create one if you don’t have one), and make a copy of the files.